Liozou/OOPSLA-18-Julia-Overview-Artifact/README.md

 ## Getting Started

 If you are using the virtual machine included in the artifact, no further installation is required, you can launch it and Julia v0.6.2 will already be installed.
+The password is " ", the string composed of exactly one space.

 Otherwise:
 - Download the Julia source files from either https://github.com/JuliaLang/julia/releases/tag/v0.6.2 or https://github.com/JuliaLang/julia/tree/v0.6.2.
 This artifact is made to support Julia v0.6.2: it may not work with subsequent versions of Julia.